simongonzalezdc/kyanite.sh/README.md

 - **AI-Powered Lyrics**: Generate and refine lyrics with AI assistance
 - **Song Management**: Organize songs with metadata and versioning
 - **Auto-save**: Never lose your work with automatic saving
+- **Multiple Export Formats**: Export to Markdown, Plain Text, ChordPro, and more
 - **Plugin System**: Extensible architecture for custom functionality
 - **Terminal UI**: Clean, responsive interface that works in any terminal
 - **Real-time Preview**: See your changes as you type